west757/PayLES/README.md

 - add accounts (tsp, bank, debt, savings, emergency fund)
 - update max tsp percentage recommendation
 - update other recommendations
+- rework how recommendations are calculated
 - remove old LES's from GitHub
 - styling of budget scroll bars
 - tsp calculator for reaching certain tsp amount and providing rates
 - keep table in area where change occurs and not update scroll to top of page
+- add in recommendation for type of bank

 mid-term:
 - get combat zone from les